 Our Relationships Can Always Use Attention

-We often work so hard at establishing and growing relationships with our church family and our community that we forget about growing our relationship with our wife and kids, our brethren (co-laborers in ministry), and with friends whose connection with us is independent of our being their shepherd.
+We often work so hard at establishing and growing relationships with our church family and our community that we forget about growing our relationship with our spouse and kids, our colleagues and co-laborers in ministry, and with friends whose connection with us is independent of our being their shepherd.